h-mai/Project-2/README.md

 THEN the end date will be synced to BOTH users calendars THEN either user will need to perform the bet before the end date WHEN the end date is reached either user can determine who has won lost or drawn.
-THEN a public record of the bets between these two users can be displayed on the page (highscores page)

-Users can create multiple bets with multiple statuses - APPROVED, PENDING, ENDED

-MVP:

--database
--API - googlecalendar
--sending emails
--date/time library
--css library, bootstrap
--figma for wireframing
--passport - signin authentication

-Bets Table inputs:

-id
-userID1
-userID2
-Wager
-Bet
-TimeCreated
-TimeExpire
-Votes1
-Votes2
-Winner (won, lost, draw)
-Status (approve, pending, ended)

-User Table inputs:

-id
-name
-email
-password

-Stretch Goals:

--changing points system to money
--duplicate the bet to use as you own
--integrate to pay gateways
--mobile app and notifications
+THEN a public record of the bets between these two users can be displayed on the page (hall of fame page)

+# MVPs

+- creating a database
+- incorporating API features to the app
+- ability to GET and POST requests
+- ability to send authorisation emails to users
+- polished design
+- clean MVC
+- successful deployment on heroku

+# Tech/Language/Libraries Used

+- mysql
+- node.js
+- express
+- npm
+- css/bootstrap
+- handlebars
+- javascript
+- google calendar
+- heroku
+- postman
+- travis CI / linter

+ # Future developments

+- changing points/dare wagers to money
+- duplicate the bet to use as you own
+- integrate to pay gateways
+- mobile app and notifications

+# Developers

+Nathan Opresnik: @nopresnik
+Justin Reid: @JayArghArgh
+Domenic Beall: @DomenicBeall
+Han Mai: @h-mai